Certification, Accreditation, and Training for

 - Lead-Based Paint Applications and Forms

-- Contractors are required to submit a completed Notice of Dust Sampling form to DOEE prior to performing dust testing
+- Business Entities are required to submit a completed Notice of Dust Sampling form to DOEE prior to performing dust testing.

-- Issue a clearance examination report no older than 12 months to a tenant when a child under age 6 or pregnant woman lives or regularly visits your property [See definition of regularly visits in the regulations]
+- Issue a clearance examination report no older than 12 months to a tenant when a child under age 6 or a pregnant woman lives at or regularly visits your property [See definition of regularly visits in the regulations].

 Need help adhering to documents issued by DOEE?